Tulimoa

 You can unlink the Google connection at any time in your Tulimoa profile under «Account → Connections», provided that you have additionally configured a magic-link sign-in.
 Further information on data processing by Google can be found in Google’s Privacy Policy.

 Retention:The data transmitted via «Sign in with Google» (email address, name, profile picture URL, Google account ID) is stored for the duration of your Tulimoa account.
 When you delete your account (via your profile or by emailing hello@tulimoa.com), all linked Google sign-in data is removed from our systems within 30 days.
-Statutory retention obligations (e.g. invoicing data once paid tiers launch) remain unaffected.
+Statutory retention obligations remain unaffected.

-Access to your data: Access to personal data stored at Tulimoa is restricted to the operator (Florian Baraz) for the purposes of operating the directory, providing support and reviewing listings.
-Tulimoa is currently operated as a single person; no further employees or third parties have access.
+Access to your data: Access to personal data stored at Tulimoa is restricted to the operator (Florian Baraz) and the founding team, for the purposes of operating the service, providing support and reviewing content.
+Beyond the founders, no further employees have access.
 Our processors (see below) process data exclusively on our behalf on the basis of executed data-processing agreements under Art.
 28 GDPR, and only for the specific processing purpose concerned.

 b) Sending transactional emails (Resend)